Tenor: Tenor buffo or spieltenor

 A Tenor buffo or spieltenor is a tenor with good acting ability, and the ability to create distinct voices for his characters.
 This voice specializes in smaller comic roles.
 The range of the tenor buffo is from the C one octave below middle C (C3) to the C one octave above middle C (C5).
 The tessitura of these parts ranges from lower than other tenor roles to very high and broad.
 These parts are often played by younger tenors who have not yet reached their full vocal potential or older tenors who are beyond their prime singing years.
 Only rarely will a singer specialize in these roles for an entire career.
 In French opéra comique, supporting roles requiring a thin voice but good acting are sometimes described as 'trial', after the singer Antoine Trial (1737–1795), examples being in the operas of Ravel and in The Tales of Hoffmann.

 Tenor buffo or spieltenor roles in operas:

-Gilbert and Sullivan and operetta

-All of Gilbert and Sullivan's Savoy operas have at least one lead lyric tenor character.
-Notable operetta roles are: